 But I have managed to recreate the glorious sauce for this stir fry!
 Sweet, salty and with a subtle peppery heat, this really does taste like what you get at restaurants.
 Look at it!
 Who could resist that??

-Several years ago when I went through my take out copy-cat phase, I remember searching for a restaurant recipe for this stir fry.
+Several years ago when I went through my take out copy-cat phase, I remember searching for a restaurant recipe for this Chinese Beef with Honey Black Pepper Sauce.
 Surprisingly, I couldn’t find any at all.
 Well, at least, any credible looking ones.
 I know this sounds snobby, but I can usually tell just by reading a recipe whether it is what I am after or not and none of them were right.

 A honey based Asian sauce has more in it than just honey and soy sauce.
 If you just use those two ingredients, the flavour is quite flat.
 As soon as you taste it, you know something is missing.
 (Even if you add garlic and/or ginger).